microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

    aware of.
 -  The functions have standarized input and output.
--  The functions will take input data in a number of different formats so you don't waste time munging data to suit the function you want to use.
+-  The functions will take input data in a number of different formats so you don't waste time wrangling data to suit the function you want to use.
+-  For functions that require a time range (e.g. queries) the time range is set centrally and used by all functions (you can change the time range at any time, of course).

 What is "Pivoting"?